OrdnanceSurvey/os-arcgis-runtime-adapter-ios/README.md

 ### Xcode Project Setup

-#### 1. ArcGIS runtime framework setup

-Once you have created a project in Xcode, configure the framework like so:

-1. Under *Project -> Build Settings -> Framework Search Paths*, add the path:
-`$(HOME)/Library/SDKs/ArcGIS/iOS/`

-2. Under *Target -> Build Settings -> Other linker flags*, add the following flags:
-`-ObjC -framework ArcGIS -l c++`

-These enable the ArcGIS runtime framework to be located and linked with your application.

-#### 2. OSArcGISRuntimeAdapter framework setup

-You have two options, use [Carthage](https://github.com/Carthage/Carthage) or build the framework manually.
+You have two options: use [Carthage](https://github.com/Carthage/Carthage) or build the OSArcGISRuntimeAdapter framework manually.

 ##### If using Carthage: